fujaba/fulibScenarios/src/test/scenarios/language/patternmatching/PatternMatching.md

 We call init and we write the answer into studyRight.

-We expect that there is some university sr4.
+We match some university sr4.
 We expect that sr4 is studyRight.

 # Fuzzy matching

 We call init and we write the answer into studyRight.

-We expect that there is some object alice2 whose name matches '(?i)alice'.
+We match some object alice2 whose name matches '(?i)alice'.
-We expect that there is some object bob2 whose credits is less than 15.
+We match some object bob2 whose credits is less than 15.

 # Match Constraint from Attribute